UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-gcs.md

 * Use this Profile: [RS Bundle — EMS Submission](StructureDefinition-rs-bundle-ems.md)
 * Refer to this Profile: [RS Composition — EMS Submission](StructureDefinition-rs-composition-ems.md)
+* Examples for this Profile: [Observation/rs-bundle-example-observation-gcs](Observation-rs-bundle-example-observation-gcs.md) and [Observation/rs-example-observation-gcs](Observation-rs-example-observation-gcs.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-gcs)